Tale About the Lost Time

-Tale about the Lost Time (Сказка о потерянном времени) is a 1964 Soviet fantasy film directed by Aleksandr Ptushko.
+Tale about the Lost Time (Сказка о потерянном времени) is a 1964 Soviet fantasy comedy film directed by Aleksandr Ptushko.
 It is based on a tale by Evgeny Schwartz.

 Plot

 The protagonist, third-grader Petya Zubov, is first shown as a lazy boy who is wasting time.
 After waking up in the morning, he walks around the city, as he is not worried about arriving late for school.
 Once upon a time, four evil wizards, whose main mission in life is to do bad to people, realize that they are old and cannot work the way they used to.
 They decide to regain their youth.
 To do this they must find a few young lazy children to collect time that is spent ineptly, and then use it to make and eat flatbread.

-The wizards set out on a quest.
+The wizards set out on their quest.
 They manage to find children who are wasting their time (including Petya), and to collect their lost time into sacks.
 After that, the children instantly age.
 The wizards make flatbread from flour and add the collected time.
 However, they eat more than necessary, and they turn into children.
 After coming to school, Petya sees that he has grown old.
 However, he thinks he is just still asleep.
 After deliberating, he decides not to wake up yet.
 After seeing his class and introducing himself as his own grandfather, he goes to the city, where he tries himself in various adult roles, which end in failure because he is not well-versed in anything.

 He decides to wake up and discovers that he cannot.
 Even his own mother cannot recognize him.
 Only his dog Druzhok still comes to him.
 Lacking money, Petya decides to go with his dog to the forest where no humans have ever set foot.
-Thus, he enters the Magic Forest, where evil wizards live.
+Thus, he enters the Magic Forest, where the four evil wizards live.
 Reaching their dwelling, Petya finds nobody at home.
 Entering the empty house, he talks to the magic cuckoo clock and gives it water, which the wizards never did.